madcampos/madcampos.github.io/src/content/blog/2024/01/pagespeed-score-bragging.md

 ![A "doge meme".
 It shows a close up photo of a shiba dog's face with the dog looking to the camera.
 Overlaid on the image, in comic sans, are the phrases "Much speed!", "Such accessible!", "Many score!", "WOW!", and "100/100".](./assets/doge-score.jpg)

-The secret sauce is simplicity and no Javascript!
-Don't get me wrong, I earn a living by programming in Javascript. _BUT_, when it comes to tools, I must choose the one that is better suited to my use case.
+The secret sauce is simplicity and no JavaScript!
+Don't get me wrong, I earn a living by programming in JavaScript. _BUT_, when it comes to tools, I must choose the one that is better suited to my use case.

 In the case of my site, I want to show it to people on the go, have a couple of relevant links, my picture, and a short description.
 To achieve all of those things I only need HTML and a sprinkle of CSS on top.
 It doesn't _need_ to be highly dynamic and use something like react.